 Figure 2: Top: Minimum and maximum T{sys} obtained in the intermediate frequency bandwidth as a function of the local oscillator frequency used in the tuning.
-Middle: Assumed forward efficies in the computation.
-Bottom: Assumed receiver temperatures in the computation.
+Middle: Assumed forward efficiencies in the computation.
+Bottom: Assumed receiver temperatures in the computation. receiver band (in addition to the season) because the NOEMA operation team schedule the different receiver bands according to the actual weather (high frequency bands are scheduled only during the best weather conditions).
 The $T{\rm sys}$ can vary significantly over the large bandwidth of the 2SB NOEMA receivers.
 Figure 2 shows the minimum and maximum system temperature inside the IF bandwidth for all possible local oscillator tunings.
-As a result, for continuum estimation, a frequency averaged $T{\rm sys}$ is interpolated from a precomputed table in PROPOSAL mode.
+As as result, for continuum estimation, a frequency averaged $T{\rm sys}$ is interpolated from a precomputed table in PROPOSAL mode.
 The input frequency in that case is the LO frequency of the tuning (see Fig. 3).
-The averaging is done such as $1/\langle T{\rm sys} \rangle^2 = 1/N \sum 1/T{\rm sys}^2$.
-This is not implemented in DETAILED mode, due to the prohibitive computing cost of the atmospheric model over the $2 \times 8\,{\rm GHz}$.

-1.4 The number of polarizations

-All NOEMA antennas are equipped with dual polarization receivers.
+The averaging is done quadratically.
+This is not implemented in DETAILED mode, due to the prohibitive computing cost of the atmospheric model over the 2×8 GHz.
+1.4 The number of polarizations All NOEMA antennas are equipped with dual polarization receivers.
 They measure the signal coming from the pointed direction in two perpendicular polarizations in the same frequency range.
 For the current generation of receiver (2006) and correlators, one or two polarizations are processed by the correlators, depending on the project settings.
-We thus have to introduce the number of polarizations n{pol} , which can be set to 1 or 2 and insert it in the radiometer equation with
+We thus have to introduce the number of polarizations n{pol} , which can